 Cheating violations may result in the loss of eligibility for local scholarships, loss of honors, awards, and membership in extra-curricular activities.
 In addition, a student whose actions enable others to cheat (e.g., stealing or selling a test) will be considered to have committed a particularly serious violation of the Code of Student Conduct which will result in the strongest of consequences related to the nature of the incident including, but not limited to loss of assignment credit if applicable, referral to law enforcement.

-My signature on this form indicates that I have read and understand the School Board's
+My signature on this form indicates the at I have read and understand the School Board's policy concerning academic honesty.

 Student Name (Print)

-Student Signature
+Student Signature Date

-Date

-Parent Signature
+Parent Signature Date

-Date